VictoriaMetrics/VictoriaMetrics/docs/vmrestore.md

      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -pprofAuthKey string
      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
-It overrides httpAuth.* settings -pushmetrics.extraLabel array
+It overrides httpAuth.* settings -pushmetrics.disableCompression
+     Whether to disable request body compression when pushing metrics to every -pushmetrics.url -pushmetrics.extraLabel array
-     Optional labels to add to metrics pushed to -pushmetrics.url .
-For example, -pushmetrics.extraLabel='instance="foo"' adds instance="foo" label to all the metrics pushed to -pushmetrics.url
+     Optional labels to add to metrics pushed to every -pushmetrics.url .
+For example, -pushmetrics.extraLabel='instance="foo"' adds instance="foo" label to all the metrics pushed to every -pushmetrics.url
      Supports an array of values separated by comma or specified via multiple flags.
+  -pushmetrics.header array
+     Optional HTTP request header to send to every -pushmetrics.url .
+For example, -pushmetrics.header='Authorization: Basic foobar' adds 'Authorization: Basic foobar' header to every request to every -pushmetrics.url
+     Supports an array of values separated by comma or specified via multiple flags.
   -pushmetrics.interval duration
-     Interval for pushing metrics to -pushmetrics.url (default 10s) -pushmetrics.url array
+     Interval for pushing metrics to every -pushmetrics.url (default 10s) -pushmetrics.url array
      Optional URL to push metrics exposed at /metrics page.
 See https://docs.victoriametrics.com/#push-metrics .
 By default, metrics exposed at /metrics page aren't pushed to any remote storage
      Supports an array of values separated by comma or specified via multiple flags.